Felabs1/kick/README.md

 - Assign roles and specific instructions to each player

 ### Scoring
-- Points are awarded based on real  League player performances
+- Points are awarded based on simulated  League player performances
 - Bonus points for exceptional performances
 - Multipliers applied based on captain and vice-captain selections